salaboy/opensource/knative-controllers.md

 # Creating a KNative-Style K8s Controller

 This document is intended for developers wanting to create new Controllers following the approach of the [Knative Project](http://knative.dev)
+A Sample Controller Project template can be found here: https://github.com/knative-sandbox/sample-controller you can use this template to start up your new controller project.

 ## Project Structure